scrabbletank/farhome-rules/rulesdoc.md

 ### Short Rest

 Short rests require an hour of uninterrupted rest to complete.
 During a short rest you may spend any number of healing surges to restore lost wounds.

-Spellcasters restore up to 1/3rd of their level, rounded up, in spell slots.
-You may restore any number of spell slots this way as long as the sum level is not greater than 1/3rd of your level.
+You regain mana equal to half your character's level, rounded up, with a minimum of 1.

 ### Long Rest

 Long rests require 8 hours of rest, with at most 2 hours of non-strenuous activity, such as keeping watch, preparing spells, brewing potions, etc. You automatically recover 1 wound and 3 healing surges over a long rest, and you may spend any number of healing surges to restore wounds.

-Spellcasters restore up to their level in spell slots.
-You may restore any number of spell slots this way as long as the sum level is not greater than your level.
-In addition you may prepare new spells for the day.
+You regain mana equal to 3 + your character's level.

 ### Exhaustion
 All adventurers need to rest from time to time, trying to do too much in a day can leave you exhausted.
 You can gain exhaustion from many places, from travelling too long, not taking rests, spells, or abilities.
 At 6 levels of exhaustion you drop dead.